Akelarre (film)

-Akelarre is a 1984 Spanish period drama film directed by Pedro Olea.
-Akelarre means "Witches' Sabbath" in Basque, and the film is about witchcraft trials directed against the Araitz witches.
-It was entered into the 34th Berlin International Film Festival.
+Akelarre (Note: Akelarre means "Witches' Sabbath" in Basque.) is a 1984 Spanish period drama film directed by Pedro Olea.
+The plot tackles witchcraft trials directed against the Araitz witches.

 Plot

 Set in Navarre at the end of the 16th century.
-Garazi (Sílvia Munt) is the granddaughter of a woman burned as a witch who confronts the Catholic Church again, but is ultimately freed by Unai Esparza (Patxi Bisquert) and her men.
+Garazi is the granddaughter of a woman burned as a witch who confronts the Catholic Church again, but is ultimately freed by Unai Esparza and his men.